coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

 sudo su - root
 ```

-Then install as you would with the PXE booted system, but be sure to include user information, especially an ssh key, in a Cloud-Config file, or else you will not be able to log into your CoreOS instance.
+Then install as you would with the PXE booted system, but be sure to include user information, especially an SSH key, in a [Cloud-Config](#cloud-config) file, or else you will not be able to log into your CoreOS instance.

 ```sh